On July 31, Facebook will be updating the Terms of Service again. Why?

 FRIENDS OR COLLEAGUES

-But what about fellow-voice talent?
-Coming back from the VO Atlanta conference, so many people I had met wanted to be my Facebook friend, and that’s very flattering.
-If you’re one of those people, you’ve received the following message:
+Now, is it safe and okay to befriend fellow-voice talent on Facebook?
+As a popular blogger, many people want to be my Facebook friend, and that’s very flattering.
+If you’re one of those people, you’ve probably received the following message:

 “Thank you for your friend request.
 I’m honored!
 This is my personal Facebook Profile which I’ve reserved for close friends and family members.
 It helps me separate my personal from my professional life.